catkin/catkin_tools/docs/verbs/catkin_config.rst

 ``catkin config`` -- Configure a Workspace
 ==========================================

-The ``config`` verb can be used to both view and mapiulate a workspace's configuration options.
+The ``config`` verb can be used to both view and manipulate a workspace's configuration options.
-These options include all of the elements listed in thr configuration summary.
+These options include all of the elements listed in the configuration summary.

 By default, the ``config`` verb gets and sets options for a workspace's *active* profile.
 If no profiles have been specified for a workspace, this is a default profile named ``default``.

 .. note::

-  Calling ``catkin config`` on an uninitialied workspace will not automatically   initialize it unless it is used with the ``--init`` option.
+  Calling ``catkin config`` on an uninitialized workspace will not automatically   initialize it unless it is used with the ``--init`` option.

 Viewing the Configuration Summary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^